dennypage/hubitat/drivers/ring-re2/README.md

 This driver supports the Range Extender 2nd Generation manufactured by Ring Alarm.

-#### Please note: This driver does not support Ring's 1st generation Range Extender.
-It is for the 2nd Generation only.
+#### Please note that this driver is designed for the Range Extender 2nd Generation.
+It has not been designed for, or tested with, the 1st generation Range Extender.